weshaggard/azure-rest-api-specs/specification/azurelinuxtestingservice/resource-manager/readme.md

-# azurelinuxtestservice
+# azurelinuxtestingservice

 > see https://aka.ms/autorest

-This is the AutoRest configuration file for azurelinuxtestservice.
+This is the AutoRest configuration file for azurelinuxtestingservice.

 ## Getting Started